Remote Working Strategy: How to Start Working with Remote Teams the Right Way

 Remote working—and the lack of commuting that comes with it—has freed up many employees to enjoy more leisure time.
 And as this has happened, the importance of balancing work with personal wellness has become more evident.

-While rest is important outside of work time, it’s equally important during the day.
-Humans aren’t wired to focus intensely for eight hours, and regular breaks are necessary for ensuring that employees can give their all on each task.
+While rest is essential outside of work time, it’s equally important during the day.
+Humans aren’t wired to focus intensely for eight hours, and regular breaks are necessary to ensure that employees can give their all on each task.

 💡